rust-lang/rust/book/src/development/writing_tests.md

 > _Note:_ If the generated `.stderr`, and `.fixed` files are empty,
 > they should be removed.

+## `toml` Tests

+Some lints can be configured through a `clippy.toml` file.
+Those configuration values are tested in `tests/ui-toml`.

+To add a new test there, create a new directory and add the files:

+- `clippy.toml`: Put here the configuration value you want to test.
+- `lint_name.rs`: A test file where you put the testing code, that should see a different lint behavior according to the configuration set in the `clippy.toml` file.

+The potential `.stderr` and `.fixed` files can again be generated with `cargo dev bless`.

 ## Cargo Lints

 The process of testing is different for Cargo lints in that now we are interested in the `Cargo.toml` manifest file.
 In this case, we also need a minimal crate associated with that manifest.
+Those tests are generated in `tests/ui-cargo`.

 Imagine we have a new example lint that is named `foo_categories`, we can run: